Symptoms of Transposition of the Great Arteries

 Most babies with transposed great arteries are very blue (cyanotic) soon after birth due to a low oxygen level.
 They may also seem to be working hard to breathe and have trouble feeding.

-If their ductus arteriosus is helping oxygen-rich and oxygen-poor blood mix so that some oxygen can get to their body, their symptoms will get worse as the ductus begins to close (a normal step after birth).
+If their ductus arteriosus is helping oxygen-rich and oxygen-poor blood mix so that some oxygen can get to their body, their symptoms will get worse as the ductus begins to close (this is a normal step after birth).
 If they have a patent ductus arteriosus (ductus that does not close on its own), some oxygen-rich blood will continue to get through.

-If they have an atrial septal defect or ventricular septal defect, their symptoms may be less severe because this hole provides a path for some oxygen-rich blood to get from their lungs to the rest of their body.
+If they have a relatively large atrial septal defect or ventricular septal defect, their symptoms may be less severe because this hole provides a path for some oxygen-rich blood to get from their lungs to the rest of their body.

 Transposition of the Great Arteries Diagnosis

 Your child will also need tests that provide more information about how their heart and blood vessels look and work.
-These may include chest X-rays or MRI (magnetic resonance imaging) of the heart, cardiac catheterization, electrocardiogram and pulse oximetry.
+These may include pulse oximetry , chest X-rays , electrocardiogram, cardiac catheterization or MRI (magnetic resonance imaging) of the heart.